majeedraza1/carousel-slider/readme.txt

 Yes, you can add carousel inside your blog posts, pages, widgets, and anywhere else on your WordPress website with a shortcode.

 = Can I have multiple carousels on same post/page?
 Yes.
-You can add multiple carousel on save post/page.
+You can add multiple carousel on same post/page.

 = How to use Carousel Slider in Gutenberg Block Editor (WordPress 5.0 or later) = Carousel Slider is first class citizen in Gutenberg Block Editor.
 Just search 'carousel slider'.
 There is